a139573/animal-classification/README.md

 After installation, the following CLI commands are available:

 ### 1️⃣ Download Full Dataset
-Downloads the full 90-class dataset into data/animals/.
+Downloads the full dataset with 60 full-sized images for each of the 90 classes into data/animals/.

 ```bash
 animal-download-data
 ```